gombosc/WebDev_learning/README.md

 Day 21 - Check ( lacking motivation, got used to git, read a little, commited to ztm open source )

 Day 22 - Check ( npm + npm scripts, job, faculty and coding it's a little too much )

+Day 23 - Check ( using npm, forking and updating a template with my own info, live server, git and bash again, Sass )